shrenikbhansali/FTL/README.md

 # FederatedScope-LLM with SubspaceBank via UNLEARN

 We extend FederatedScope-LLM (FS-LLM) with a **subspace bank** designed to keep multi-task LoRA fine-tuning stable.
 The bank augments UNLEARN-style aggregation (already present in upstream FS-LLM) by learning a shared subspace plus per-client private directions for every LoRA key, then feeding those directions back to the clients so they avoid stepping on each other.
-The rest of the system (datasets, trainers, evaluation scripts) remains compatible with standard FS-LLM.

 ---